jcumby/PIEFACE/docs/tutorial.rst

     2) Output Log
         Displays calculation logs, useful for determining what options were used, and debugging problems
     3) :guilabel:`Add File(s)`
-        Used to add CIF filoes for ellipsoid calculation
+        Used to add CIF files for ellipsoid calculation
     4) :guilabel:`Remove File(s)`
         Can remove CIF files from the list
     5) :guilabel:`Plot Results`